YuqianSong6/data_disclosure/README.md

 ## Log Files Overview

-The archive contains logs from multiple honeypots and configurations, organized as follows:
+The archive contains _RAW_ logs from multiple honeypots and configurations, organized as follows:

 ### Qeeqbox Honeypot Logs
 These are the logs for the low-interaction honeypots: